tamzinblake/js3-mode/README.md

 ## Notes ##

+Right now, all commits are the 'current development build' - so far, nothing that feels like a sufficiently stable release exists.
+Several features persist from the software this is based on that may or may not be removed in the near future.

 If your JS is in error, the indentation might look wrong.
 I tend to regard this as a feature.

 I use the default settings, plus the following which are turned off by default for historical reasons: